-The Company maximizes the value of its brands by entering into strategic licenses with licensees who it assists in designing, manufacturing and distributing the licensed products.
+The Company seeks to maximize the value of its brands by entering into strategic licenses with licensees who it assists in designing, manufacturing and distributing the licensed products.
 The Company selects licensees that it believes will be able to produce and sell high quality products in the categories in which they specialize in amounts that are capable of exceeding minimum sales targets and royalties that are included in the Company's licensing agreements for each of its brands.

 Our Design and Licensing business operates in a "working capital light" business model, wherein we license our brands to third parties, provide certain design services, and generate royalty and design and service fee revenues through licensing and other agreements with wholesale manufacturers, sourcing and design companies, and retailers.
-This includes licensing our own brands for promotion and distribution through an Omnichannel retail sales strategy including distribution through Direct-Response Television (i.e. QVC and The Shopping Channel), the internet, and traditional bricks-and-mortar retail channels.
-The Company believes that this strategy distinguishes it from other brand management companies that rely solely on their licensees for all distribution.
+This includes licensing our own brands for promotion and distribution through an omni-channel retail sales strategy including distribution through direct response television, the internet, and traditional brick-and-mortar retail channels.
+The Company believes that this strategy distinguishes it from other brand management companies that rely solely on their licensees for design and distribution and enables the Company to leverage the media reach of its direct-response television partners, including through television and social media, to drive sales of products under the Company's brands across all distribution channels.
+In our licensing agreements, our partners are responsible for manufacturing and distributing our licensed products, subject to our continued oversight and marketing support.
+Our business model allows us to focus on our core competencies of designing, marketing and managing brands without much of the risk and investment requirements associated with traditional apparel companies.
 The Isaac Mizrahi brand and LCNY brand are licensed through our wholly-owned subsidiary IM Brands, LLC ("IM Brands") (the "Isaac Mizrahi Business") and the Ripka Brand is licensed through our wholly-owned subsidiary, JR Licensing, LLC ("JR Licensing").

-The Company's Retail Business operates through its wholly-owned subsidiary, IMNY Retail Management, LLC ("Retail Management"), and was launched in June 2013 opening the Company's first retail store located in Southampton, New York ("Southampton Store").
-The Company opened its second retail store, an outlet store, located near Atlanta, GA ("Georgia Store"), on March 2, 2014.
-Retail Management launched its e-commerce platform in May 2014.
+The Company's Retail Business operates through its wholly-owned subsidiary, IMNY Retail Management, LLC ("Retail Management").
+Retail Management launched an e-commerce platform under our Isaac Mizrahi Brand in May 2014.
+With the Ripka Brand acquisition, we also acquired the rights to the Ripka e-commerce site.
+We opened our first retail store in June 2013 in Southampton, New York (the "Southampton Store") and opened our second retail store, an outlet store located near Atlanta, GA (the "Georgia Store"), in March 2014.